-If you have a concern about your order or Redbubble account, please contact our Customer Experience Team.
+If you have a concern about your order or Redbubble account, please contact our Customer Success Team.

 Responsible Disclosure Policy